sjadams5331/MedNet-Enterprise-Lab/01-MedNet-ActiveDirectory/02-gpo-configuration.md

 ### Design Rationale

 The 5-minute screen lock reflects HIPAA's workstation use standards, which require that systems left unattended in clinical areas are secured.
 Control Panel access is restricted to prevent clinical users from modifying system or network settings.
-Removable-storage control — a Computer Configuration setting — is enforced for all endpoints through the Workstation-Baseline-Policy (GPO #5) rather than here, so that it applies to the machine regardless of who logs in.
+Removable-storage control (a Computer Configuration setting) is enforced for all endpoints through the Workstation-Baseline-Policy (GPO #5) rather than here, so that it applies to the machine regardless of who logs in.

 | | |
 |---|---|